Sr Advisor, Former Chief Scientist

 2018 CME STEM Leadership Award Honoree for Propelling Space Science.

-Summary: James Green, PhD, is Chief Scientist at the world’s premier space agency, the National Aeronautics and Space Administration (NASA), he focuses on science communities worldwide.
+Summary: James Green, PhD, is Senior Advisor and the former Chief Scientist at the world’s premier space agency, the National Aeronautics and Space Administration (NASA), he focused on science communities worldwide.
+He retired from NASA in January 2022.
 He was the director of the Planetary Science Division at NASA Headquarters since 2006.
-For 12 years he managed successful missions from Mercury to Pluto that have ushered in a golden age of planetary exploration, including the Mars rovers Spirit, Opportunity and Curiosity; and the New Horizons mission to Pluto and beyond.
+For 12 years he managed successful missions from Mercury to Pluto that have ushered in a golden age of planetary exploration, including the Mars rovers Spirit, Opportunity, and Curiosity; and the New Horizons mission to Pluto and beyond.

 From 1985 to 1992 he was the Head of the National Space Science Data Center (NSSDC) at Goddard Space Flight Center (GSFC).
 The NSSDC is NASA’s largest space science data archive.
 In 1992 he became the Chief of the Space Science Data Operations Office until 2005 when he became the Chief of the Science Proposal Support Office.
 While at GSFC, Dr. Green was also co-investigator and the Deputy Project Scientist on the Imager for Magnetopause-to-Aurora Global Exploration (IMAGE) mission.
 From 1992 to 2000 he was also the Deputy Project Scientist for Mission Operations and Data Analysis for the Global Geospace Science Missions WIND and POLAR.
 He has written over 110 scientific articles in referred journals involving various aspects of the Earth’s and Jupiter’s magnetospheres and over 50 technical articles on various aspects of data systems and computer networks.